-Internal Ceilings Plasterboard or proprietary material (assumed) Perimeter Walls Dry Lined (assumed) Internal Walls Studwork, finished with plasterboard or proprietary material (all assumed) Typically concrete raft (all assumed) Ground Floor First Floor Metal and timber floor with floorboards (assumed) Services The manholes are located to the rear of the property.
-Drainage Gas Not located

-The electric fuse board is 1980's-2000's and is located Electrics under the stairs.
+Internal Ceilings Plasterboard or proprietary material (assumed) Perimeter Walls Dry Lined (assumed) Internal Walls Studwork, finished with plasterboard or proprietary material (all assumed) Ground Floor Typically concrete raft (all assumed) First Floor Metal and timber floor with floorboards (assumed) Services Drainage The manholes are located to the rear of the property.
+Gas Not located Electrics The electric fuse board is 1980's-2000's and is located under the stairs.

-There is a Biasi boiler located in the kitchen Heating We have used the term 'assumed' as we have not opened up the structure.
+Heating There is a Biasi boiler located in the kitchen We have used the term 'assumed' as we have not opened up the structure.
 ACTION REQUIRED: Your Legal Advisor needs to check and confirm the above and advise us of anything they require further clarification on before legal commitment to purchase the property.

-EXECUTIVE SUMMARY Summaries are not ideal as they try to précis often quite complex subjects into a few paragraphs.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited EXECUTIVE SUMMARY Summaries are not ideal as they try to précis often quite complex subjects into a few paragraphs.
 This is particularly so in a summary about someone's future home when we are trying to second-guess what their priorities are, so it is important the Report is read in full.

 It is inevitable with a report on a building of this nature that some of the issues we have focused on you may dismiss as irrelevant and some of the areas that we have decided are part of the 'character' of this property you may think are very important.
 We have taken in the region of 200 photographs (including 360 degree/aerial photos) during the course of this survey and many pages of notes, so if an issue has not been discussed that you are interested in or concerned about, please phone and talk to us before you purchase the property (or indeed commit to purchasing the property), as we will more than likely have noted it and be able to comment upon it; if we have not we will happily go back.
 We have divided the Executive Summary into 'The Good', 'The Bad' and 'The Ugly', to help distinguish what in our mind are the main issues.
 Once you have read the report we would recommend that you revisit the property to review your thoughts on the building in light of the comments we have made in this survey.
-The Good Survey reports often are full of only the faults and general 'doom and gloom', so we thought we would start with some positive comments on the property! - 1.0) Generally non-traditional buildings can be purchased cheaper on a metre squared basis than traditional buildings.
-There are obviously difficulties with finding purchasers as some people are put off because this is a non-traditional building and some mortgage companies will not lend on it. - 2.0) Typically post-war era properties tend to have good sized garden.
-In this case there are a number of sheds, albeit most are a concrete construction. - 3.0) The property has off road parking.
-We are sure you can think of other things to add to this list. --- Marketing by: -- www.1stAssociated.co.uk
+INTRODUCTION TO NON-TRADITIONAL BISF HOUSES Before we start to discuss this property in detail, let us first of all discuss more generally regarding how it is constructed.
+This property is of a non-traditional construction (as opposed to traditional brick / stone walls and tile / slate roof buildings).
+Mass Building after the War Years After the war there was a shortage of housing which led to us using many innovative ways to build houses quickly.
+The aims of these could be considered as better, faster, cheaper construction which generally led to manufactured buildings with factory made/pre-made amendments where they were built partly within a factory.
+This resulted in what is now known as non-traditional construction.
+In addition, as well as new building processes being used also many innovative materials were used and some of these are still used today which have been identified as dangerous such as asbestos. - Marketing by: - www.1stAssociated.co.uk